knod/pa-data/README.md

 1. wait
 1. type what michelle says to type (will be something like: `node mdj-names.js 6 10 15000`)
 1. press enter
+1. this will take a long time
-1. there will be a lot of errors that don't matter.
+1. there will be a lot of errors that don't matter

+## Errors to Worry About
-1. As long as the number after the text 'new pg at end' keeps changing, it's good.
+There will be a bunch of errors.
+As long as the number after the text 'new pg at end' keeps changing, it's good.

-1. Bad error looks like have this as their first line: Error: `Error: failed to find element matching selector "#ctl00_ctl00_ctl00_cphMain_cphDynamicContent_cphDynamicContent_participantCriteriaControl_lastNameControl"`
+Bad errors have this as their first line: Error: `Error: failed to find element matching selector "#ctl00_ctl00_ctl00_cphMain_cphDynamicContent_cphDynamicContent_participantCriteriaControl_lastNameControl"`

-1. If that happens press `ctrl` and `C` at the same time, then message michelle
+If that happens press `ctrl` and `C` at the same time, then message michelle

 ## Keeping Data